 So, what if you have many active forms and workflows, and the project list keeps growing?
 That’s when Managed Cloud is a better fit for you.
 But first, let’s understand how a dispatcher workflow works.

 Think of an enterprise environment – what is the first thing that happens?
 You need a dispatcher to route information from one department to the next.
 With Laserfiche Cloud, you want to think of workflow similarly.
 So even though there are 25 active conditional decisions that it is constrained to, you can use what is referred to as a dispatcher workflow.
 Within that dispatcher workflow, you have dependent choices.
 Anytime a workflow starts, it can say, “Is this an AP workflow?” and launch the AP workflow.
 Or if it is an HR (Human Resources) onboarding, a meeting minutes filing workflow, and so on, the same process.

-Myth #5 – Laserfiche Cloud’s business process modeler takes on more of an enterprise approach.
+Laserfiche Cloud business process modeler takes an enterprise approach

 Let’s not forget about the Laserfiche Dashboard that gives you a bird’s-eye view of the information, whether it be your active tasks within your business processes or your completed tasks.
 It does let you “star” essential documents.
 It will also show you any recent documents you have touched on within the past few days.
 So, it has a very widget-like feel that allows you to customize your interface to make the most sense.

 Reports are easy to access from the dashboard.
 For example – workload reports, where your processes are, will all be in one place, making the experience a very comfortable and easy user experience to navigate.